Oprah Winfrey's major moments, from 'The Color Purple' to that Tom Cruise interview

 With a career that includes acting, producing and magazine publishing -- plus more than two decades hosting her own daytime talk show -- Winfrey is no stranger to the spotlight.

-The 63-year-old media mogul will be honored at the 2018 Golden Globes on Sunday night with the Cecile B. DeMille Award, which is handed out each year to an “individual who has made an incredible impact on the world of entertainment.”
+The 63-year-old media mogul was honored at the 2018 Golden Globes Sunday night with the Cecil B. DeMille Award, which is handed out each year to an “individual who has made an incredible impact on the world of entertainment.”

+Winfrey delivered a barn-storming speech when she accepted the prestigious award, in which she encouraged young girls watching at home to know “a new day is on the horizon.”

+“When that new day finally dawns, it will be because a lot of magnificent women … and some pretty phenomenal men, [are] fighting hard to make sure that they become the leaders who take us to the time when nobody ever has to say, ‘Me too,’ again,” Winfrey said.

 “A.M.
 Chicago,” 1984